micrology/prsm/doc/help.md

 * a *click* on the background de-selects all factors and links.
 * *dragging* the background moves the whole map.
 * a *double-click* on the background zooms the whole map in or out so that it neatly fits the window.
+* holding down the *shift* key and moving the mouse shws a loupe or magnifying glass to see small details of the map.
+* holding down the *option* or ALT key and clicking on the background is a shortcut for adding a new factor
+* holding down the *option* or ALT key and clicking on a factor is a shortcut for adding a link - the pointer will becoem a cross and you can then drag from the factor to another factor to create the link.

 ### Formatting factors and links